aaishajalal/2021196_A3/README.md

 ## Files Included

-- `assignment_notebook.ipynb`: Google Colab notebook that demonstrates the implementation of MLP and Autoencoder models.
+- `main.ipynb`: Google Colab notebook that demonstrates the implementation of MLP and Autoencoder models.
 - Details on the dataset, data preprocessing, model training, and evaluation.

 ## Instructions for Running